freshdesk/freshdesk_sdk_browserextn/chrome/README.md

-# Google Chrome Extension for Plugs
+# Google Chrome Extension for Apps

-To enable local testing of plugs.
+To enable local testing of apps.

 ## Run

 Open Google Chrome.
 Visit [chrome://extensions](chrome://extensions).
 Select *Developer mode* checkbox.
 Click on the button *Load unpacked extension...* button, and browse to the `src/` directory.
 This extension will be loaded.
-Visit the plug page to test your plug.
+Visit the app page to test your app.

 ## Using Grunt to package the Chrome Extension